-The Company carries on business as an investment trust.
-The Company is limited by Ordinary Shares which are traded on the Main Market of the London Stock Exchange.
+The Company carries on business as an investment trust and its principal activity is portfolio management.
+Its Ordinary shares are traded on the Main Market of the London Stock Exchange.

 The Company has no employees but contracts investment management and administration to appropriate external service providers, who are subject to oversight by the Board of Directors.
 The principal service providers during the year were:

-- Montanaro Asset Management Limited ('Montanaro' or the 'Manager'), which was appointed as Investment Manager on 5 September 2006 and the Company's AIFM on 22 July 2014. - Link Alternative Fund Administrators Limited, which provided fund administration services during the year. - Link Company Matters Limited, which provided company secretarial services during the year. - Equiniti Limited which provided registrar services during the year. - Bank of New York Mellon (International) Limited which provided depositary services during the year.
+- Montanaro Asset Management Limited ("Montanaro", "MAM" or the "Manager"), which was appointed as Investment Manager on 5 September 2006 and the Company's Alternative Investment Fund Manager ("AIFM") on 22 July 2014. - Juniper Partners Limited, which provided company secretarial and fund administration services from 1 July 2023.
+Prior to this Link Company Matters provided company secretarial services and Link Alternative Fund Administrators provided fund administration services. - Equiniti Limited which provided registrar services during the year. - Bank of New York Mellon (International) Limited which provided depositary services during the year.